rootsecdev/Microsoft-Blue-Forest/Microsoft LAPS/readme.md

 # Deploying Microsoft LAPS in Enterprise Environments

 This instruction documentation goes over how to install Microsoft laptops in Enterprise environments.
-It contains how to extended out the Active Directory Schema, controll access via security groups, and automate deployments to workstations and servers.
+Microsoft LAPS is a solution to rotate local administrative passwors on workstations and member servers.
+Having the same local admin password to all workstations creates a pretty large security risk that opens organizations to compromise.
+This documentation contains how to extend out the Active Directory Schema, control access via security groups, and automate deployments to workstations and servers.

 **Do not deploy this to Active Directory Domain Controllers....
 I repeat do not deploy this to Active Directory Domain Controllers.**